The Linux and Windows Operating Systems

 The Mini PC

 I bought my mini PC in May of 2024.
 After about a week of trying to get used to Windows, I replaced it with Linux Mint and relegated Windows to a virtual machine.
-After not even looking at the virtual machine for more than six months, I deleted it.
+I didn't check the virtual machine for over six months and then I deleted it.
 That version of Windows 11 didn't include Copilot, Recall, or any other AI nonsense.

 Anticipating my trip to Arizona later this month, I downloaded and installed Windows 11 in a virtual machine.
 It was way more bloated than I remember, and it had all kinds of AI nonsense on it.
 I searched for ways to clean it up, and I found a few.